Cajamarca: Architecture

 The style of ecclesiastical architecture in the city differs from other Peruvian cities due to the geographic and climatic conditions.
-Cajamarca is further north with a milder climate; the colonial builders used available stone rather than the clay of used in the coastal desert cities.
+Cajamarca is further north with a milder climate; the colonial builders used available stone rather than the clay often used in the coastal desert cities.

-Cajamarca has six Christian churches of Spanish colonial style: San Jose, La Recoleta, La Immaculada Concepcion, San Antonio, the Cathedral and El Belen.
+Cajamarca has six Christian churches of Spanish colonial style: San José, La Recoleta, La Inmaculada Concepción, San Antonio, the Cathedral and El Belén.
 Although all were built in the seventeenth century, the latter three are the most outstanding due to their sculpted facades and ornamentation.

 The facades of these three churches were left unfinished, most likely due to lack of funds.
 The façade of the Cathedral is the most elegantly decorated, to the extent that it was completed.
-El Belen has a completed façade of the main building, but the tower is half finished.
+El Belén has a completed façade of the main building, but the tower is half finished.
 The San Antonio church was left mostly incomplete.

-Church of Belen
+Church of Belén

 This church consists of a single nave with no lateral chapels.
 Its facade is the most complete of the three, as it was the first to be designed and built.